Thushara Pillai

-Thushara Pillai is an Indian astrophysicist and astronomer with a senior research scientist position at Boston University's Institute for Astrophysical Research.
-Her research interests have included molecular clouds, high-mass star formation, magnetic fields, astrochemistry, and the galactic center.
+Thushara Pillai is an Indian astrophysicist and astronomer with a senior research scientist position at Boston University's Institute for Astrophysical Research and MIT Haystack Observatory.
+Her research interests have included molecular clouds, high-mass star formation, magnetic fields, astrochemistry, and the Galactic Center.
 She is known for her work that looked to understand star formation by observing magnetized interstellar clouds, and Pillai is the first astronomer to capture images of magnetic fields reorienting near areas of star formation.

 Early life and education

 Pillai was born 20 June 1980 in Kerala, India to parents P. Gopalakrishna Pillai and K. S. Shyamala Kumar.
 She attended KV Pattom where she was a 1997 Class XII Batch alumna, and Pillai's mother was a teacher at this government day school.
 Pillai's parents and teachers from an early age encouraged her to pursue physics and higher education.

-Pillai attended Government Women's College in Thiruvananthapuram to receive her BSc in Physics.
+Pillai attended Government Women's College in Thiruvananthapuram to receive her BSc in physics.
 Then, she pursued her Masters in Physics at IIT Madras, where one summer, she was given the opportunity to participate in an astronomy project at the National Center for Radio Astronomy in Pune, pushing her interest toward astronomy and astrophysics.
 She completed her highest education, a PhD in astronomy, at the Max Planck Institute for Radio Astronomy in Germany.